-IFIs had a greater presence in Ghana, but before examining their role, it is important to trace Ghana’s post-independence relations with Britain.
+IFIs had more presence in Ghana, but before examining their role, it is important to trace Ghana’s post-independence relations with Britain.
 Ghana gained independence in 1957, but “the colonial situation created a condition of economic dependence which plagued Nkrumah’s (Ghana’s first President) development plans, and the colonial legacy continues to ensnare the new regimes which have succeeded him.”
 Card (1975: 52).
 In the dyarchy before independence, 1951-1957, the British administration bowed to mounting nationalist pressure by acceding some power, albeit nominally, to Nkrumah.
 However, it still determined economic policies, and retained, “control over crucial sectors, including defense, external affairs, justice and finance.”
 (Ibid: 57).
 This had an economic rationale.
 British balance of payments had deteriorated severely, and Ghana held large foreign exchange reserves in sterling.
 Thus, rather than providing development aid, Britain used these reserves to cover her balance of payment deficits (Omaboe, 1966).
-Consequently, Ghana remained subject to economic relations established during colonialism (maintaining Ghana as an exporter of raw materials).
-Economic controls necessary to re-orientate the economy were not in the hands of the Ghanaian state (Genoud, 1969), unlike British de-colonisation elsewhere, e.g. former British Caribbean colonies, where control of their economies shifted from Britain to the USA well before independence (Annisette, 2000).
+Consequently, Ghana remained subject to economic relations established during colonialism (maintaining Ghana a raw materials exporter) (Genoud, 1969), unlike British de-colonisation elsewhere, e.g. former British Caribbean colonies, where control of their economies shifted from Britain to the USA well before independence (Annisette, 2000).

 To preserve British control of the lucrative cocoa sector (the Cocoa Marketing Board is still in the UK), and continued accumulation of sterling reserves, the British supported Nkrumah’s initial political struggles.
-However, British economic control declined whereas that of the USA government and multinationals (e.g. Kaiser, Reynolds Aluminium) increased, initially through the Volta River Project, an aluminum project, whose financial agreements “were completed at considerable disadvantage to the Ghana government” and her development needs (Card, 1975: 82; Rahaman et al., 2004).
-Oil and gas discoveries subsequently made Ghana a primary destination for foreign direct investments.
-From 2011 – 2013 it was the third largest recipient in Africa (Adam, 2014) leading to the USA and its multinationals gaining an even larger share of trade.
+However, British economic control declined whereas that of the USA government and its multinationals (e.g. Kaiser, Reynolds Aluminium) increased, initially through the Volta River Project, an aluminum project, whose financial agreements “were completed at considerable disadvantage to the Ghana government” and her development needs (Card, 1975: 82; Rahaman et al., 2004).
+Oil and gas discoveries subsequently made Ghana from 2011 – 2013 the third largest recipient of FDI in Africa (Adam, 2014) leading to the USA and its multinationals gaining an even larger share of trade.

 IFIs did not play a central role over Ghana’s development policy and government accounting reforms until the early 1980s, when a major economic crisis brought the first WB Economic Recovery Program.
-Their pervasive influence supplanted that of the British.
+Their influence supplanted that of the British.
 A former government official observed that: ‘The World Bank and the IMF … have their own offices at the headquarters but they have offices located in the Ministry of Finance to be close to them. … the World Bank has influence … [the country] really do[es] what they say.’
-Another official added: ‘They have weekly meetings with the government, especially the Ministry of Finance… and … the government budget cannot go ahead without their approval’.
 Such comments tally with Nkrumah (1965)’s claims on the supremacy of external organisations over DCs’ political and economic affairs.
 IFIs had more influence than in Benin, resulting in Ghana adopting the WB’s neo-liberal economic policies.
 It is touted as a major economic success story, though others, e.g. Williams (2015), are more skeptical, seeing it as a triumph of USA hegemony marking the transfer of neo-colonial power and policies from Britain to the USA enacted through the WB and the IMF.